YokeYao/MLLMU-Bench/README.md

 ```
 To test model utility from other perspectives such as [MMMU](https://github.com/MMMU-Benchmark/MMMU) and [LLaVA-Bench](https://github.com/haotian-liu/LLaVA/blob/main/docs/LLaVA_Bench.md), please refer to the formal repositories.

+**[Tips! :exclamation:] If you run into the case where the generated answer is `None` in classification task, try to adjust the number of few-shot samples.**

 ### Factuality Score evaluation:
 To evaluate the factuality score of model generation, you can directly run the `eval_gpt.py` file.
 You need to first add your openai API key to your environment.
 An example could be refer to the official [website](https://help.openai.com/en/articles/5112595-best-practices-for-api-key-safety).
 You may need to modify `input_folder` variable in the file to evaluate all generated content saved in the folder.